trufanov-nok/kaitai_struct_qt_runtime/README.md

-# Kaitai Struct: runtime library for C++/STL
+# Kaitai Struct: runtime library for Qt

-This library implements Kaitai Struct API for C++ using STL.
+This library implements Kaitai Struct API for Qt.

 Kaitai Struct is a declarative language used for describe various binary data structures, laid out in files or in memory: i.e. binary file